Recreation and Attractions in the Upper Peninsula

 Union River Campground is located on the Union River at the eastern edge of the Porcupine Mountains.
 42 wooded sites with water and electric and 8 large pull-through sites.
 Modern shower house.
 15 miles west of Ontonagon.
 Lake Superior sand beach across the road.
 Union River Campground, 35653 State Highway M107.
 Phone: 906-869-2635

-New Listing: Upper Peninsula Golf and Lake Resort is located in Nahma on the shores of Lake Michigan 35 miles west of Manistique and a few miles south of US-2.
-The Resort offers a 50 unit campground and modern cabins, all with water frontage.
-The new 9-Hole Eagles Nest Golf Course is a thrilling course with many challenging water holes.
+New Listing: Upper Peninsula Golf and Lake Resort is located on the shores of Lake Michigan 25 miles west of Manistique.
+The Resort offers a 50 unit campground and 6 modern 2-bedroom cabins, all with water frontage.
+Pets Welcome.
+9-Hole Eagles Nest Golf Course with narrow fairways along the water..
 Convenience Store.
 Laundry Facilities.
-Great fishing, boating and swimming.
-Equipment rentals of boats, canoes, and bicycles for the public.
+Great fishing, boating, and swimming.
+Equipment rentals of rowboats, canoes, and paddleboats.
 13723 Main Street.
 Nahma, MI 49864.
 Phone: 906-644-2728

 Upper Peninsula Underwater Diving Preserves: Shipwrecks, dive depths and artifacts